briansay/tech-activities/README.md

   - Download the [OpenShift CLI](https://cloud.ibm.com/docs/openshift?topic=openshift-openshift-cli) and [Docker CLI](https://docs.docker.com/get-docker/) and [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started), or;
   - Download SSH capabilities onto their local machine and setup a [public/private key pair](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)

-# 3 - Interviewer Pre-requisites and setup
+## Interviewer pre-requisites and setup

+---

+Interviewers need to:

 1. Ensure you have access to the cloud account [1733587 - tech-garage-interviews](https://cloud.ibm.com/)
-2. Log into the IBM cloud account [1733587 - tech-garage-interviews](https://cloud.ibm.com/)
-3. [*Optional - If using the jump host*] Power on the jump-host VM:
+2. [*Optional - If using the jump host*] Power on the jump-host VM:

    - Navigate to [Virtual Server Instances](https://cloud.ibm.com/vpc-ext/compute/vs) - ensuring you are on the `1733587 - tech-garage-interviews` Cloud account
    - Select the 3 dots on the right hand side of the VM named `interview-jump-host`
    - Select `Start`

+3. Add the applicant's IBMiD to the account under the resource group `APPLICANT - Cloud Engineer`
+   - Navigate to [IBM Cloud Users](https://cloud.ibm.com/iam/users) - ensuring you are on the `1733587 - tech-garage-interviews` Cloud account
+   - Select `Invite Users`
+   - Enter the applicant's IBMiD and select `add` next to the `APPLICANT - Cloud Engineer` option
+   - Click `Invite` on the far right hand side

+## Additional instructions for the cloud environment

+---

-   - Copy the applicant's public key onto the VM, either by:
+1. Copy the applicant's public key onto the VM, either by:

    - Using `ssh-copy-id`.
 Note that you need to use the VMs floating IP address, found [here](https://cloud.ibm.com/vpc-ext/compute/vs)

      ```bash
      ssh-copy-id -f -i public_key.pub root@150.0.0.2
      ```

    - Logging onto the VM with `ssh`, copy the public key to the end of the file `~/.ssh/authorized_keys`.
 Note that you need to use the VMs floating IP address, found [here](https://cloud.ibm.com/vpc-ext/compute/vs)

      ```bash
      ssh root@150.0.0.2
      cat public_key.pub >> ~/.ssh/authorized_keys
      ```

-4. Add the applicant's IBMiD to the account under the resource group `APPLICANT - Cloud Engineer`
-   - Navigate to [IBM Cloud Users](https://cloud.ibm.com/iam/users) - ensuring you are on the `1733587 - tech-garage-interviews` Cloud account
-   - Select `Invite Users`
-   - Enter the applicant's IBMiD and select `add` next to the `APPLICANT - Cloud Engineer` option
-   - Click `Invite` on the far right hand side
-5. [*Optional - If applicant doesn't have a dockerhub account*] Login to IBM Container Registry (ICR)
+2. [*Optional - If applicant doesn't have a dockerhub account*] Login to IBM Container Registry (ICR)

    - SSH into the VM using `ssh`, e.g.

      ```bash
      ssh root@10.11.12.13
      ```

    - Login to the IBM Cloud CLI `ibmcloud login -sso` & follow instructions
    - Login to the IBM Cloud Container Registry `ibmcloud cr login`

-# 4 - Script for introduction of technical exercise
+## Script for introducing the technical exercises

+---

 `[this follows after the candidate has finished their presentation and questions]`